silash35/model-library/docs/contributing.md

 > For more information about citation rules and copyright considerations, please consult the [FAQ](/docs/faq.md).

-- Most models in this repository are widely used and considered common knowledge, so formal citation is often not required.
-  However, if the original author can be identified, providing a reference is appreciated.
-- If the original author cannot be determined, you may cite an article, book, or reliable source that used or derived the model.
+### 4. Help with References

+> For more information about citation rules and copyright considerations, please consult the [FAQ](/docs/faq.md).

+- If you find or publish a paper, book, or article that uses a model from this repository, please add it to the **Books and Publications** section.
+- When adding a reference, follow **APA style** for books, articles, or other publications.
+Example for a book:
+  - Ogata, K. (2011). _Modern control engineering_ (5th ed.).
+Prentice Hall.
-  Including such a reference is very helpful, especially for contributors or users who intend to write a paper using the model.
+- Including such references is especially helpful for contributors or users intending to write a paper using the model.